jimasp/behave-vsc/CONTRIBUTING.md

   - F. in file explorer UI, rename the `group1_features` folder to `group1_features_foo`,
     - in the test UI filter by `group1`, check that the folder is renamed and not duplicated
     - check the renamed feature group folder runs from test ui tree
-    - open one of the `group1_features_foo` feature files, right-click on a step check in , check `Go to Step Definition" works
+    - open one of the `group1_features_foo` feature files, right-click on a step check in , check `Go to Step Definition" works.
+  - G. rename `behave tests/some tests/steps/shared.py` to `shared_foo.py`, then open the file, right-click on a step function and `Find All Step References`, check it still finds the references in the feature files.
-  - G. delete `group1_features_foo/outline_success.feature` file, check it gets removed from `group1_features_foo` in the test tree
+  - H. delete `group1_features_foo/outline_success.feature` file, check it gets removed from `group1_features_foo` in the test tree
-  - H. in file explorer UI, create a new feature file `scen_copy.feature`, then go to `basic.feature` and copy the `Feature: Foobar` and the first scenario, copy/paste that text into `scen_copy.feature` and then in the test UI check that a second `Foobar` feature gets added to the test tree under `group1_features_foo`
+  - I. in file explorer UI, create a new feature file `scen_copy.feature`, then go to `basic.feature` and copy the `Feature: Foobar` and the first scenario, copy/paste that text into `scen_copy.feature` and then in the test UI check that a second `Foobar` feature gets added to the test tree under `group1_features_foo`
-  - I. in file explorer UI, copy and paste the `scen_copy.feature` feature file itself into the same `group1_features_foo` folder, and and then in the test UI check the feature gets added to the test tree, i.e. you should see three `Foobar` features
+  - J. in file explorer UI, copy and paste the `scen_copy.feature` feature file itself into the same `group1_features_foo` folder, and and then in the test UI check the feature gets added to the test tree, i.e. you should see three `Foobar` features
-  - J. in the test ui, remove the filter, run `group2_features`. open the `Behave VSC: project A` output window and check that the behave command parameter is: `-i "behave tests/some tests/group2_features/"`
+  - K. in the test ui, remove the filter, run `group2_features`. open the `Behave VSC: project A` output window and check that the behave command parameter is: `-i "behave tests/some tests/group2_features/"`
-  - K. in the test ui, in `group1_features_foo` under `Mixed outline` select `Blenders Success <thing>` and `Blenders Success "<thing>"`, then select `Table feature`, `Text block`. run the tests then open the `Behave VSC: project A` output window and check that the behave commands have their `i/n` parameters set as follows:
+  - L. in the test ui, in `group1_features_foo` under `Mixed outline` select `Blenders Success <thing>` and `Blenders Success "<thing>"`, then select `Table feature`, `Text block`. run the tests then open the `Behave VSC: project A` output window and check that the behave commands have their `i/n` parameters set as follows:
     - `-i "behave tests/some tests/group1_features_foo/outline_mixed.feature$" -n "^Blenders Success ".*" -- @|^Blenders Success .* -- @"`
     - `-i "behave tests/some tests/group1_features_foo/foo.table.feature$|behave tests/some tests/group1_features_foo/textblock.feature$"`
-  - L. in the

 - SWITCHING to `project B`: